dschmenk/PLASMA/README.md

 word funcptr = @myfuncA
 funcptr(2, 4)#3
 ```
 If fewer values are returned, the remaining values will be padded with zero.
 It is an error to return more values than specified.
-Returning zero values is ok, and can save some stack clean-up if the definition is called stand-alone (i.e. as a procedure).
+Definitions returning zero values are ok and can save some stack clean-up if the definitions are called stand-alone (i.e. as a procedure).

 After functions are defined, the main code for the module follows.
 The main code will be executed as soon as the module is loaded.
 For library modules, this is a good place to do any runtime initialization, before any of the exported functions are called.
 The last statement in the module must be done, or else a compile error is issued.